M-Mbugua/javascript_challenges/README.md

 # Javascript Challenges

-Solutions to Javascript challenges on https://edabit.com/challenges/ The tests are also obtained from the website.
+Solutions to Javascript challenges found on https://edabit.com/challenges/.
+The tests are also obtained from the website.